questions

 • recent local infection or trauma

-• obtain immunization history regarding H. influenzae
+• obtain immunization history regarding H. influenza

 • Symptoms